darrengoulden/darrengdn/_posts/2020-09-04-hosting-your-own-alternate-dialling-instructions.markdown

 comments: true
 ---

-When you enable Microsoft Teams integration with Pexip Infinity one of the [final steps](https://docs.pexip.com/admin/teams_connector.htm#authorize_lobby) is to configure the dialling instructions for your users using the `SkypeOnlineConnector` PowerShell module.
+When you enable Microsoft Teams integration with Pexip Infinity one of the [final steps](https://docs.pexip.com/admin/teams_connector.htm#authorize_lobby){: .acustom } is to configure the dialling instructions for your users using the `SkypeOnlineConnector` PowerShell module.
 The dialling instructions are embedded into a Microsoft Teams invite and enables users to visit a webpage with additional joining instructions for the meeting.

 ![cvi-invitation-instructions]({{ site.baseurl }}/assets/img/2020-09-04-hosting-your-own-alternate-dialling-instructions/invitation_instructions_784x602.png){: .center-image }